2createStudio/carbon-pagination/README.md

 _(int).
 Default: **-1**_.

 The number of page number links that should be displayed.
 Using `0` means only the current page item will be displayed.
 Using `-1` means no limit (all page number links will be displayed).
+This is simmilar to the `mid_size` argument of [paginate_links](https://codex.wordpress.org/Function_Reference/paginate_links#Parameters).

 #### large\_page\_number\_limit

 _(int).
 Default: **0**_.

 The number of larger page number links that should be displayed.
 Larger page numbers can be: `10`, `20`, `30`, etc. Using `0` means none (no larger page number links will be displayed).
+This is simmilar to the `end_size` argument of [paginate_links](https://codex.wordpress.org/Function_Reference/paginate_links#Parameters), however it needs to be combined with `"large_page_number_interval" => 1` in order to achieve the same effect.

 #### large\_page\_number\_interval